Journera/glutil/README.md

 - Partitions without any data in S3
 - Partitions with values that do not match their S3 location (ex.
 Partition with values `[2019 01 02 03]` with a location of anything other than `s3://table/path/2019/01/02/03/`)

-In general, if you use `glutil create-partition` multiple times and see the same partition attempt to be created both times, you should run `delete-bad-partitions` and try `create-partitions` again.
+In general, if you use `glutil create-partitions` multiple times and see attempts to create the same partition both times, you should run `delete-bad-partitions` and try `create-partitions` again.

 ### `glutil delete-missing-partitions`

-`delete-missing-partitions` will remove any partition in the glue catalog without data in S3.
+`delete-missing-partitions` will remove any partition in the Glue Data Catalog without data in S3.

 ### `glutil update-partitions`